 Once booked, puppy school will be a consecutive 4 weeks.
 Puppies are growing very quickly.
-Missing a class can be a problem.
-If missing a class is unavoidable we can to talk to our trainer to try to slot you into a suitable class but it can be a little difficult.
+Missing a class is a problem as we don’t do catch up classes.
+If missing a class is unavoidable please talk to reception as early as possible.

 6. When is the next class starting?

 We have lots of classes available to try to fit in with your busy lives.
 We can often get you started in a class within the week but remember if we find you a slot it is best to pay straight away to secure the place.

 Classes run on Tuesday and Wednesday at 5:30pm and at 7pm.
 To enquire about availability please send us a message.